 Once a golf course, the Ocean Ecopark is now a 34-hectare open space, perfect for those hoping to expand upon their botanical knowledge.

-You can learn about gardening, how renewable energy is being implemented in Indonesia, or check out the local eco-market.
+You can learn about gardening, how renewable energy is implemented in Indonesia, or check out the local eco-market.

-Interested in local artistry?
+Are you interested in local artistry?
 You can head to Pasar Seni, Ancol’s local art market.

-Here you can watch the Indonesian artists working on their creations, which range from paintings, puppets, traditional Indonesian jewelery, and portraits.
-Souvenir prices are often not set, giving you the opportunity to sharpen your haggling skills.
+Here you can watch the Indonesian artists working on their creations, ranging from paintings, puppets, traditional Indonesian jewelry, and portraits.

 Depending on your preferences, it can take a few days to experience everything Ancol has to offer.
 So, many traveling to this region of Jakarta choose to stay on-site within the Bay City area.
-The

-So, many traveling to this region of Jakarta choose to stay on-site within the Bay City area.
 The best hotel in Ancol offers amenities such as Wi-Fi and a self-contained swimming pool while being within walking distance of many of the local attractions.

-No matter what your preference, Ancol is the ideal area to head to if you’re visiting Indonesia’s capital and looking for a place to rest your hat.
+No matter your preference, Ancol is the ideal area to head to if you’re visiting Indonesia’s capital and looking for a place to rest your hat.